TZstatsADS/Fall2018-Proj1-JudyCom/README.md

 + Projec title: Secrets to Happiness from the Crowd
 + This project is conducted by Huiming Xie

-+ Project summary: [a short summary] In this project, generally 2 questions are explored in HappyDB: What makes different (demographic) groups of people happy and the variety of happiness interms of valency, arousal and dominance - the measures of emotions that will be introduced in the report.
++ Project summary: [Happy Moments EDA] In this project, generally 2 questions are explored in HappyDB: What makes different (demographic) groups of people happy and the variety of happiness interms of valency, arousal and dominance - the measures of emotions that will be introduced in the report.
 The main method is utilizing the predicted categories of the happy moments to compare the proportions between groups.
 Some Word and sentence examples are also provided.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.